-The University Counseling Center, located in 118 Reynolda Hall (Reynolda Campus), provides short-term counseling and consultation.
+The University Counseling Center, located in 118 Reynolda Hall (Reynolda Campus), provides short-term, time limited counseling and consultation.
 All services are confidential, and no fees are charged to students.
 The Center offers counseling for a variety of concerns such as personal adjustment, managing stress, developing career plans, and relationship issues.
 The Center is open Monday-Friday from 8:30 a.m. to 5 p.m.
-Psychological emergencies after hours are handled in cooperation with the Student Health Service.
+During the academic year when the undergraduate school is in session (excluding summer), after-hours psychological crises are handled in conjunction with the Student Health Service.